sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Patterns/Practices/retrospectives.md

 are present during the discussions, and have the final decision on actions proposed, they should refrain from taking an authoritative position during the retro.

-### Applicable Context
+### Drivers

-Helping a team or project being in a rut, going through the motions without engaging or following-up on issues and frustrations.
-Successful application of this practice highly depends on:
+- You are helping a team or project being in a rut, going through the motions without engaging or following-up on issues and frustrations.
+- We can only start improving the situation once we know what is going on
+- People perform better when they feel involved in their work
+- Most people are intimidated by authority
+- People do not like to feel ridiculous and want to be taken seriously

+### Enablers

 - Team/Management is willing to try, and dedicate time to improve their process
 - Trust in the intentions and skills of the facilitator or person taking the initiative
 - Team members feel safe to share their opinions without fear of reprisals

-Do not use when:
+### Deterrents

 - The group has no motivation to experiment with alternative ways of working
 - You are operating in a low trust, high conflict environment
 - You can not invest the time to be a driving force of change

-### Description of Pattern
+### Solution

+* Gather the team, and openly discuss what it was like to work together over the past X weeks.
+* Pocus on making sure every voice is heard, and the discussion is not dominated by a couple of strong-willed individuals

 > "A plan or framework is very useful, as you need something to adapt and deviate from as you gain experience."
 > ~ Paraphrased quote by [Rini van Solingen](https://rinivansolingen.nl/)